aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

             IndexDomain: h;
         }

 ..
-CHRIS - which part is not allowed, and why?
+CHRIS - I don't follow here.
+Which part is not allowed, and why?

 Then using ``P`` is not allowed in an expression such as: